Large-Scale Cilium Tuning Guide

-When your TKE cluster grows past any of the following thresholds, cilium's defaults may show apiserver pressure, cilium-agent OOMs, slow policy compilation, or BPF map exhaustion.
-Use this guide for tuning:
+When a TKE cluster reaches any of the following scale thresholds, cilium's default configuration may exhibit issues such as high apiserver pressure, cilium-agent OOM, slow policy computation, or insufficient BPF map capacity.
+We recommend tuning as described in this document:

 |---|---|